Adiff-git/DataStructureCS163/README.md

- Project_CS162_APCS22: Data Structure Visulization
+ Project_CS163_APCS24: Data Structure Visulization

 ## Introduction

-Data Structure Visualization is a program that allows users to visualize the behavior of common data structures such as linked lists, stacks, queues.
-This program is written in C++ and uses the SFML library for graphics rendering.
+Data Structure Visualization is a program that allows users to visualize the behavior of common data structures such as linked lists, hash table, tree and graph.
+This program is written in C++ and uses the Raylib library for graphics rendering.

 ## Features
 This program currently supports the following data structures:
-- Static Array
-- Dynamic Array (resize one element for each insertion or deletion only)
 - Singly Linked List
-- Doubly Linked List
-- Circular Linked List
-- Stack
+- Chaining Hash Table
-- Queue
+- AVL Tree
+- Minimum Spanning Tree (Graph)

 Main features included: